Berick-stuck/Online-Food-Delivary/README.md

 # Online-Food-Delivary
-A platform ror Delivary of food
+A platform for Delivary of food